Jmanicom/FractalGen/README.md

 # Fractal Generator

 Explore various fractals through a real-time rendered and interactive environment.
-This project was started as a learning exercise in C++ and [SFML](https://www.sfml-dev.org/documentation/3.0.2/)/[OpenGL](https://www.opengl.org/Documentation/Specs.html), and thus has some optimization/precision errors due to the naive approach of rendering the fractals.
-However, I am currently working on a better implementation.
+This project was started as a learning exercise in C++ and [SFML](https://www.sfml-dev.org/documentation/3.0.2/)/[OpenGL](https://www.opengl.org/Documentation/Specs.html) and thus has some optimization/precision errors due to the naïve beginners approach of rendering the fractals, this namely being the ["escape time"](https://en.wikipedia.org/wiki/Plotting_algorithms_for_the_Mandelbrot_set) algorithim However, I am currently working on a better implementation.

+### Rendering of the Julia Set Fractal (c value varies over time).
 <p align="center">
   <img src="Media/Julia.gif" alt="Julia Set Render" width="1000" height="600"/>
 </p>

-# What are Fractals? - Synopsis
+## What are Fractals?

-Fractals are a kind of shape containing detail at very small scales, derived from recusion.
-Two of the most popular fractals are known as the [MandelBrot Set](https://en.wikipedia.org/wiki/Mandelbrot_set) and its counterpart the [Julia Set](https://en.wikipedia.org/wiki/Julia_set).
-These two fractals are very famous for their self similarity and cross similarity between one another.
+Fractals are a kind of shape containing detail at very small scales, derived from recursion.
+Two of the most popular fractals are known as the [Mandelbrot Set](https://en.wikipedia.org/wiki/Mandelbrot_set) and its counterpart the [Julia Set](https://en.wikipedia.org/wiki/Julia_set).
+These two fractals are famous for their self similarity and cross similarity between one another.

-### MandelBrot Set
+### Mandelbrot Set
-In order to render the MandelBrot set, we use it's equation and a set of simple rules.
+In order to render the Mandelbrot set, we use its equation and a set of simple rules.
 The equation is quite simple:

 $$ z_{n+1} = z^2_n + c, z_0 = 0$$